 Without knowing the frequency of head injuries, it is difficult, if not impossible, to determine what sports need additional safety measures to keep children safe.
 By collecting the data regarding injuries, medical value can be obtained.
 In addition, if head injuries are mandatorily reported in all sports, schools will be able to monitor how many total head injuries students have suffered and in what time period those head injuries have occurred.

 Head injuries should not be taken lightly.
 As noted, a concussion can cause a child to lose his memories.
 The memory loss described was from a single concussion.
 It can only be speculated what would happen if a student suffered multiple head injuries in a short amount of time.
 Better reporting of injuries suffered by student athletes should be implemented.

-The book titled – The ABCs of Child Injury – Legal Rights of the Injured Child – What Every Parent Should Know – has chapters on Playground Injuries, Sports Related Injuries, Day Care Center Injuries, School Injuries, and other topics.
-This is a wonderful resource for parents seeking some information when dealing with the aftermath of a child injury.
+The book titled – The ABCs of Child Injury – Legal Rights of the Injured Child – What Every Parent Should Know – has chapters on Sports Injuries, Playground Injuries, School Injuries, and other topics.
+You can get this book for free at The ABCs of Child Injury.